moiexpositoalonsolab/HapFIRE/README.md

 HapFIRE is a python-based pipeline to calculate allele and genotype frequencies from pool-seq data given founder SNP VCF file.

-Please cite the following paper for HapFIRE
+Please cite the following papers for HapFIRE

 * Wu, Xing, et al. "Rapid adaptation and extinction across climates in synchronized outdoor evolution experiments of Arabidopsis thaliana." bioRxiv (2025): 2025-05.